isaac-sim/IsaacLab/source/standalone/workflows/ray/hyper_parameter_tuning/README.md

 	``

-4. Define your desired hyperparameter tuning configuration in a .py file on your local host.
+4. Define your desired hyperparameter tuning configuration in a ray tune script on your local host.
 	For an example, see ``source/standalone/workflows/ray/hyper_parameter_tuning/config/cartpole_sweep.py``

 5. Start your hyperparameter tune sweep job with